The usual way of a spectroscopist workflow consists in data

 important for process validation in research and academia.

-unlike the other software with “icon-based” procedures.
+unlike within the other software with “icon-based” procedures.
 Moreover,

 such a data wrangling and the related analytics, together with